bluesky-social/proposals/0004-oauth/README.md

 ### Client metadata

 Instead of relying on dynamic client registration, clients will be automatically/lazily registered by the AS when they first initiate an authorization flow.
-In order to do so, the AS will need to be able to resolve the the client metadata from the client's [Global identifier](#global-client-identifier).
+In order to do so, the AS will need to be able to resolve the the client metadata document as described by [[DRAFT-OAUTH-CLIENT-ID-METADATA-DOCUMENT]].

-In order to load the client metadata, the AS will:

-1. Build the "client url" by prepending `https://` to the client ID.
-2. Build the "client metadata url" by appending `/.well-known/oauth-client-client` to the client url.
-3. Fetch the JSON document from the "client metadata url".
-4. Load any related resources (such as the document reference by the `jwks_uri` metadata)
-5. Verify that the retrieved metadata and JWKS are valid.
-Any client metadata that does not satisfy this specification **must** be rejected by the AS.

 In addition to be conformant with the Client Metadata described in [RFC7591], the following rules also apply to the client metadata document.
 These rules **must** be enforced by the AS.